 This experience is part of Destination Canada’s Canadian Signature Experiences collection, which shows the world the best that Canada has to offer.

 WESTERN BROOK POND REVITALIZATION UNDERWAY - Thank you for your patience as we work hard to renew the Western Brook Pond trail surface and boat operation facilities.
-This is year 1 of a 2 year construction project.
-NOTE: The trail surface will be fully completed in 2019.
-For this year, the surface may still be rough for those using bicycles, strollers, and wheelchairs.

 For up-to-date information on work locations and traffic flow, follow @ParksCanadaNL, (#GrosMorne, #NLtraffic), or contact Parks Canada at 709-458-2417 or email@example.com